 The Fire Alarm Emergency Notification System is tested weekly.
 Interior emergency phones, exterior emergency call boxes, panic alarms and elevator emergency phones are tested monthly.
 These tests ensure reliable operability when emergency notifications and communications are needed.

-Fire evacuation drills are conducted twice monthly at the Child Care Center which is located on the College campus.
+Fire evacuation drills are conducted twice monthly at the Child Care Center which is located on the north end of the College campus.

-The Department of Campus Safety conducted the following exercises in 2018:
+The Department of Campus Safety conducted the following drills and exercises in 2019:

-Lockdown Drill
+Lockdown Drills